Build a Chicken Coop

 Step #4: Build Your Coop

 Building a chicken coop is not something that any person can just do.
-Attempting to build it without having the skills can lead to poor a structure that exposes the chicken to dangers.
+Attempting to build it without having the skills can lead to poor a structure that exposes the chickens to dangers.
 Start with establishing a strong base foundation and gradually move to the upper part of the building.

 Once the structure is complete, you can paint it and give it the best finishes depending on what you like.
 Painting adds a protective layer to the timber against the effects of weather.
 You should always keep your coop clean and healthy to reap optimally from your chicken.